Parallelizing the Three Body Problem across many GPUs

-We have explored a number of different optimization strategies to make integrating a three body problem trajectory faster.
-The most dramatic of these (linear multistep methods) are unfortunately not sufficiently numerically stable for very high-resolution divergence plots at small scale, although the other optimizations when stacked together yield a significant 4x decrease in runtime.
+In Part II we explored a number of different optimization strategies to make integrating a three body problem trajectory faster.
+The most effective of these (linear multistep methods) are unfortunately not sufficiently numerically stable for very high-resolution divergence plots at small scale, although compute optimizations when stacked together yielded a significant 4x decrease in runtime to Newton’s method.

-Perhaps the easiest way to decrease the runtime of our three body kernel is to simply choose a device that is best suited for the type of computation requried.
-In particular, the RTX 3060 (like virtually all gaming GPUs) has poor support for the double precision computation that is necessary for high-resolution three body problem integration, so switching to a datacenter GPU (P100, V100, A100 etc.) with more 64-bit cores will yield substantial speedups.
-Indeed, this is exactly what we find when a V100 GPU is used instead of our 3060: a 9x decrease in runtime.
+Perhaps the easiest way to further decrease the runtime of our three body kernel is to simply choose a device that is best suited for the type of computation required.
+In particular, the Nvidia RTX 3060 (like virtually all gaming GPUs) has poor support for the double precision computation that is necessary for high-resolution three body problem integration, so switching to a datacenter GPU such as the P100, V100, A100 etc. with more 64-bit cores will yield substantial speedups.
+Indeed, this is exactly what we find when a V100 GPU is used instead of our 3060: a 9x decrease in runtime compared to the 3060.
+This is effectively stackable on top of the

 Another way to speed up the computational process is to use more than one GPU.
 This is a common approach in the field of deep learning, where large models are trained on thousands of GPUs simultaneously.
 Sophisticated algorithms are required for efficient use of resources during deep learning training, but the three body problem simulation is happily much simpler with respect to GPU memory movement: we only need to move memory onto the GPU at the start of the computation, and move it back to the CPU at the end.